 In these rotations, the TACS fellow acquires advanced operative skills and procedural techniques.
 Recent graduates have performed over 100 thoracic cases, 75-100 vascular cases, over 200 ICU procedures, and over 500 elective, urgent, and trauma cases.

-TACS training at the UCH/DHMC is the finest paradigm of training which incorporates Level 1 trauma center care, comprehensive surgical critical care training, and an expanded hands-on training in complex vascular, thoracic, and GI surgery in a setting where the faculty and institution are fully committed to an Acute Care Surgery model of practice.
+TACS training at UCH is the finest paradigm of training which incorporates Level 1 trauma center care, comprehensive surgical critical care training, and an expanded hands-on training in complex vascular, thoracic, and GI surgery in a setting where the faculty and institution are fully committed to an Acute Care Surgery model of practice.

 The Surgical Critical Care & Trauma and Acute Care Surgery Fellowship is a two-year program.
 All applicants for the fellowship should be interested in completing the full two-year training program.